 Because of the delay in communication between England and Queensland the official papers for separation took longer to arrived in Brisbane so the Queensland Proclamation took place after the Brisbane Town was officially established.

 On 10 December 1859, Governor Bowen arrived in Brisbane to a civic reception in the Botanic Gardens.
 On the same day, he was sworn in on the by Justice Alfred Lutwyche and officially marked the historic occasion of Separation by reading a proclamation from the verandah of the house of Dr Hobbs, known as Adelaide House (now The Deanery of St John’s Cathedral).
 The house was leased by the new government for three years at the cost of £350 a year.

 At the start of the new State there was no money in the kitty.
+It was receiving most of its money from land sales, but government expenditure was twice as high.
 In 1861 the Queensland Government had begun large-scale public borrowing, which was needed to finance not only public buildings such as Parliament House but also railways, roads, bridges, telegraphs and immigration.
 For example in 1864, a loan of £30,000 was raised for the new parliamentary building and an Act was passed providing for this to be supplemented by the sale of Crown lands within Brisbane.
 The financial crisis of 1866 further exacerbated the situation.

 While the Treasury was empty, Queensland most valuable asset was land.
 August Gregory was appointed at the Sate’s first Surveyor General and his task was to oversee the land surveying activities that formed the basis of the land sale activities.
 While there was no corruption involved he did favour the demands of the squatters rather than those of the small landholders.
 This would remain an area of conflict for several decades.